Mesothelioma Risk Factors Explained

 People at the greatest risk of developing mesothelioma seem to be those who have been exposed to high levels of asbestos for significant periods of time.

-However, the Occupational Safety and Health Administration (OSHA), “there is no ‘safe’ level of asbestos exposure for any type of asbestos fiber.’
+However, according to the Occupational Safety and Health Administration (OSHA), “there is no ‘safe’ level of asbestos exposure for any type of asbestos fiber.’

 Anyone who has been exposed to asbestos is at risk of developing mesothelioma.
-This risk does not appear to decrease over time, and asbestos exposure remains a risk factor long after the exposure has stopped.
+This risk does not appear to decrease over time, and because asbestos-related diseases can take decades to develop, asbestos exposure remains a risk factor long after the exposure has stopped.

 Other Substances as Mesothelioma Risk Factors